dolphindb/api-java/README.md

 ```
 conn.run("script");
 ```
 Please refer to the following section for an example.
+The maximum length of the script is 65,535 bytes.

 ### 4. Execute DolphinDB functions